frenck/awesome-home-assistant/README.md

 _Get inspired, while commuting, doing your morning routine, or at the gym!_

-* [Home Assistant Podcast](https://hasspodcast.io) - Biweekly Podcast with the latest news and interesting guests.
+* [Home Assistant Podcast](https://hasspodcast.io) - Biweekly podcast with the latest news and interesting guests.

 ## Uncategorized